Panama national baseball team

-The Panama national baseball team (Spanish: Selección de béisbol de Panamá) is the baseball team that represents Panama at an international level.
+The Panama national baseball team (Spanish: Selección de béisbol de Panamá) also known as "Sancocho Power" is the baseball team that represents Panama at an international level.
 Panama has medalled at multiple international tournaments at both junior and senior levels throughout the sport's history, including one silver medal and two bronze medals at the Baseball World Cup.
 They are currently the 9th ranked baseball team in the world.

 Team Panama will compete in the 2026 World Baseball Classic in March 2026.